08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- ultimately aspires to that goal
 |- to make an impact
 |- give value
-|- and contribute to an organization they believe in to a cause that matters
+|- and contribute to an organization they believe
+|- cause
+|- matters

 |- sincerely
 |- for lack